arez/arez/docs/dependency_injection.md

 Typically when using Arez component in an application that uses dependency injection, the consuming code will use `@Inject` to get references to the base component (i.e. `com.example.MyComponent`) or the base repository (i.e. `com.example.MyComponentRepository`).
-The consumer code ends up looking something like one of the following examples depending on whether constructor based injection is used.
+The consumer code ends up looking something like one of the following examples depending on whether field or constructor based injection is used.

 {@file_content: file=arez/doc/examples/inject1/ExampleConsumer.java "start_line=public class"}